 And then *here’s the little trick I use to make it work even better*: I cover the Citristrip with plastic.
 No joke.
 I personally like to use plastic wrap or garbage bags.
 But the plastic makes the stripper work for longer.

 Walk away, go to bed, work on other projects, run errands.
 Do what you need to do.
 But don’t mess around with it for at least 8 hours.
 But it can sit for up to 24 hours too.

+So, just leave it.
+Just let it do its thing.
 A sign that it is ready is when it is really wrinkled up like the stripper sucked up all the paint and then started to dry.

 For furniture with detail (surfaces that a flat scraper can’t reach), use an old toothbrush, toothpick, or (no joke) even floss to get into tight details and corners.